 Press the mixture firmly into the base of the tin, using a glass or even the heel of your hand.

 In a stand mixer, or with a hand whisk, beat the cream cheese into the ricotta until smooth.
-Add the honey or agave, the lemon zest, and vanilla and stir well.
+Add the honey or agave nectar, the lemon zest, and vanilla and stir well.
 Take care not to over beat the mixture or it will be too airy and may collapse.

-Spread over the cheesecake base and chill for a minimum of two hours, preferably overnight, until firm.
+Spread over the chilled crust and chill for a minimum of two hours, preferably overnight, until firm.

 Remove the cheesecake from the tin onto a chopping board.
 Take a sharp knife and briefly dip into hot water, then cut the cheesecake into even-sized bars.